How it works

 Controversial weapons

 Controversial weapons — Weapons like cluster munititions, anti-personnel landmines, incendiary weapons, and depleted uranium are considered particularly controversial because of their indiscriminate impacts.
 Unexploded cluster bomblets and landmines kill and maim civilians for years after conflicts end.
 The use of depleted uranium ammunition is linked to increased cancer rates and birth deformities.
-These weapons are banned by hundreds of companies under various treaties.
+These weapons are banned by hundreds of countries under various treaties.

 Grades